mlopatka/recipe-book/herring_under_a_fur_coat.md

 ## Preparation
 * Boil the beets for 45 - 60 mins.
 Peel them and let them cool completely.
-* Peel potatoes and onions.
+* Peel potatoes and carrots.
 Boil them until they are soft and let them cool completely (approx. 20 mins).
 This can be done the night before.
 * Boil the eggs for 10 mins.
 * Finely chop the half onion and the herring.
 * In a large oven dish, start layering.
 Start with (coarsely) grated potatoe, then the finely chopped onion.
 Continue with finely chopped herrings, topped by a layer of grated carrots.